SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/J - Support Vector Machines.md

 \boldsymbol{w} \cdot \boldsymbol{x_s} + b = k'\text{, where } k' < 0
 $$

-The two parallel hyperplanes passing the closest circle(s) and square(s) can be written as:
+Because the decision boundary is equidistant from both support vectors, the two parallel hyperplanes passing the closest circle(s) and square(s) can be written as:

 $$
 \begin{gathered}